daxpatel2/SunspotDataScraper/README.md

 ## Thank You

-Big thank you to my research advisors Dr.Asif Ud-Doula and Dr. Gillian Pearce for their guidance in this research.
+Big thank you to my research advisors Dr.Asif Ud-Doula and Dr.Gillian Pearce for their guidance in this research.